 OBJECTIVES & IMPACT

-The key objective of this programme is to provide an authentic wilderness experience for youth, at the same time as working towards the conservation objectives of the area.
+The key objective of this programme is to provide an authentic wilderness experience for youth, while also working towards the conservation objectives of the area.

-With the help of volunteers, we are working together to protect the fauna and flora of this sensitive African wilderness.
-Our ultimate goal is to partner with adjacent conservation areas, game reserves and national parks to take down fences and create an even larger protected area for the benefit of biodiversity in Southern Africa.
+Our ultimate goal is to partner with adjacent protected areas, game reserves and national parks to take down fences and create an even larger protected area for the benefit of biodiversity in Southern Africa.